FLOWARN/EF5-builder-toolkit/README.md

 ### Step 6: Calculate Basin-Integrated Variables with `BASIN_AVG`

-To generate certain parameters, like those for Hydraulic Geometry, you first need to calculate basin-wide average values from your gridded data (e.g., mean precipitation).
+To generate certain parameters, like those for the kinematic wave routing model, you first need to calculate basin-wide average values from your gridded data (e.g., mean precipitation).
 The `BASIN_AVG` task in EF5 is designed for this purpose.

 Follow these steps to perform the basin integration: